hashicorp/terraform-aws-consul/_docs/package-managers.md

 ## The requirements

-We need to write and package the scripts in this Blueprint in a way that satisfies the following requirements:
+We need to write and package the scripts in this Module in a way that satisfies the following requirements:

 - **Packages**.
 There needs to be a way to fetch these scripts from a canonical location (e.g. GitHub repo, package manager repository) at a specific version number (e.g. `v0.0.3` of `install-consul`), much like a package manager.